SachinChikodi8/SachinChikodi8/README.md

 ## What I Do
 - 🌱 I’m currently learning Cloud and Devops.
 - 👯 I’m looking to collaborate on industrial projects.
-- 💬 Ask me about MERN Stack.
+- 💬 Ask me about Full Stack
 - 📫 How to reach me: sachinchikodi8@gmail.com
 - 😄 Pronouns: Sachin
 - ⚡ Fun fact: Why do programmers prefer dark mode?Because light attracts bugs!